The Value of a Liberal Arts Education

 Mastery of a broad range of intellectual and cultural content lends crucial perspective to any decision-making.
-Wellesley cultivates an avid curiosity and the willingness to interrogate closely, argue cogently, and judge fairly; as well as the “moral awareness” that allows the drawing of ethical lines clearly, cleanly, and publicly.
+Wellesley cultivates an avid curiosity and the willingness to interrogate closely, argue cogently, and judge fairly; as well as an awareness that allows the drawing of ethical lines clearly, cleanly, and publicly.

 Finally, we bring to the liberal arts tradition two sets of skills that foster future success: effective communication and deft management of “human systems.”
 Clear speaking and writing comes with the organized thinking required to persuasively represent and defend a point of view.
 Wellesley women are known for a particular kind of leadership genius: They establish a vision, and serve the ultimate goal by creating consensus and modeling collaboration, negotiating intra-group interests with a sure touch, anticipating sticking points and navigating through them.
 In short, they have an ability to “get stuff done.”

 All these skills—rooted in the power of the liberal arts disciplines—are the rewards of a Wellesley education.